Integrated Gradient Correlation: a Dataset-wise Attribution Method: Attribution methods for individual predictions

-Another alternative to prevent spurious gradients is \textit{Integrated Gradients} (IG) \citep{SundararajanAxiomaticAttributionDeep2017}.
-The idea is to aggregate the gradients of linearly interpolated inputs, from a baseline to the input under scrutiny (see Eq.\ref{eq:int_grad} for details).
+An alternative to prevent spurious gradients is to compare attributions of the input under scrutiny with a baseline.
 This way, even if some input components receive zero gradients, their comparison with possibly non-zero baseline gradients reveals more correct contributions.
-In addition, IG can be thought as a path method like BS.
-However, IG is not limited to the evaluation of all edges of a hypercube of $m$-dimension.
-IG can follow the shortest line from the baseline to the input, with all component attributions updated at once for few forward/backward passes through the model.
-IG is therefore quicker to compute than BS by several folds.
-Although popular, IG still exhibits unresolved issues, such as the optimality of selected paths \citep{KapishnikovGuidedIntegratedGradients2021,KawaiCompensatedIntegratedGradients2022} or the choice of the most appropriate baseline\citep{TanMaximumEntropyBaseline2022,LiuRethinkBaselineIntegrated2023}.
-On this particular point, we favor the random baseline approach for its genericity (see below).
+Among popular \textit{baseline attribution methods}, we find \textit{path methods} and particularly \textit{Integrated Gradients} (IG) \citep{SundararajanAxiomaticAttributionDeep2017}.
+Based on \citet{AumannValuesnonatomicgames1974}, IG aggregates the gradients of linearly interpolated inputs, following the shortest line from the baseline to the input (with all component attributions updated at once for few forward/backward passes through the model).
+For instance, another \textit{path method} like Baseline Shapley (BS) \citep{SundararajanmanyShapleyvalues2020} requires successive activations of each input component, making it longer to compute than IG by several folds.
+Although popular, \textit{path methods} still exhibit unresolved issues, such as the optimality of selected path \citep{KapishnikovGuidedIntegratedGradients2021,SanyalDiscretizedIntegratedGradients2021,KawaiCompensatedIntegratedGradients2022} or the choice of the most appropriate baseline \citep{SmilkovSmoothGradremovingnoise2017,FongInterpretableExplanationsBlack2017,LundbergUnifiedApproachInterpreting2017,ErionImprovingperformancedeep2020,SturmfelsVisualizingImpactFeature2020,XuAttributionScaleSpace2020,PanExplainingDeepNeural2021,TanMaximumEntropyBaseline2022,LiuRethinkBaselineIntegrated2023}.